 For the health of their unborn baby and themselves, pregnant women should continue healthy habits such as exercising, reducing stress, taking prenatal vitamins, nutritious eating and following up on their prenatal care during and after a storm.

 If needed, pregnant women or families with children that have special needs may also register with the Monroe County Special Needs Registry for evacuation transportation to the Special Needs Shelter.
 Depending on the storm, this shelter may be located in or out of the county.
+For a Category 1 storm and below, the Special Needs Shelter will be set up within Monroe County at the Gato Building in Key West and/or the Murray Nelson Government Center in Key Largo.
+For larger category storms with a mandatory evacuation, a Special Needs shelter will be opened on the mainland at Florida International University in Miami.
 Residents who are evacuated to a Special Needs Shelter are returned to their home once the “all clear” has been given and their area has been cleared for available power and water as well as an exterior verification for damage to the residence.

 First, prepare a standard hurricane preparation list of items needed for your home (such as shutters, sandbags, coolers, and flashlights) and each family member and pet (food, water, medication, clothing and personal items).
-In addition, pregnant women and families with young children may use the checklists of suggested items (below).
 This will help ensure you have everything you need while you are away from home.